-An open internet service is a technology deployed to the Internet Computer that is “ownerless” — meaning the code itself is deployed to the very fabric of the internet, allowing the service to operate autonomously based on user support.
-When a developer wishes to create an “Open Internet Service”, they sign over control of its Canister smart contracts to tokenized public governance Canisters that thereafter take responsibility for upgrades and configuration.
+An open internet service is a technology deployed to the Internet Computer blockchain that is “ownerless” — meaning the code itself is deployed to the very fabric of the internet, allowing the system to operate autonomously based on user support.
+When a developer wishes to create an “Open Internet Service”, they sign over control of its canister smart contracts to tokenized public governance canisters that thereafter take responsibility for upgrades and configuration.

-These proposals are then governed by the NNS, enabling users of the application or service to vote and make decisions about its code, policies, and functions.
+These proposals are then governed by the NNS, enabling users of the system to vote and make decisions about its code, policies, and functions.
 An open internet service can mark shared functions as “permanent” (i.e. APIs can be marked as permanent).
-In such cases, Canister upgrades cannot overwrite the shared functions, and if an upgrade degrades the functionality it provides, constructively revoking the API, the Internet Computer’s own governance system can make progressive modifications to the governance system of the internet service until such time that the expected functionality is restored.
+In such cases, canister upgrades cannot overwrite the shared functions, and if an upgrade degrades the functionality it provides, constructively revoking the API, the Internet Computer’s own governance system can make progressive modifications to the governance system of the internet system until such time that the expected functionality is restored.